exercism/fsharp/docs/LEARNING.md

 ## Learning F#

 ### Websites
-* The [F# Hello World tutorial](https://dotnet.microsoft.com/learn/languages/fsharp-hello-world-tutorial/intro) is a nice and gently introduction to working with F#.
+* The [F# Hello World tutorial](https://dotnet.microsoft.com/learn/languages/fsharp-hello-world-tutorial/intro) is a nice and gentle introduction to working with F#.
 * The [F# for Fun and Profit](http://fsharpforfunandprofit.com/) website has tons of great F# content.
 From a [gentle introduction](http://fsharpforfunandprofit.com/posts/key-concepts/) to the world of F# to more advanced concepts, it's all covered.
 Bonus: all content is also available as an [eBook](https://www.gitbook.com/book/swlaschin/fsharpforfunandprofit/details).
 * The [Tour of F#](https://docs.microsoft.com/en-us/dotnet/fsharp/tour) page nicely demonstrates many of the core F# language features.
 * The [F# Foundation](http://fsharp.org/) is a non-profit organisation which aim is to promote F#.
 The website has lots of links to great F# content.
 Perhaps even more interesting is their [mentorship program](http://fsharp.org/mentorship/index.html), where you can apply to learn F# from an experienced F# mentor.